 To enhance fast loading time, do the following things:

 Each factor on your website generates an HTTP request.
-I’m referring to scripts images and stylesheets.
+I’m referring to script images and stylesheets.

-The downloading of on-page elements account for a large portion of a website’s loading time.
+The downloading of on-page elements accounts for a large portion of a website’s loading time.
 So if you have a lot of these modules on your website, you’ll have considerably more HTTP requests.